 - Set-up eRefund

 eRefund is how you receive your financial aid money.
-By linking your BYU-Idaho personal account. toyour bank account, your extra funds will be deposited into your bank account 2-3 days after they reach your student account.
+By linking your BYU-Idaho personal account to your bank account, your extra funds will be deposited into your bank account 2-3 days after they reach your student account.

 Get Help Setting Up Your eRefund - Federal Financial Aid Authorization (FFAA)